-California Climate Adaptation Strategy: This comprehensive plan outlines the state's approach to building resilience against climate change impacts.
-It covers various sectors and emphasizes the importance of equity, nature-based solutions, and regional collaboration.37 The State is in the midst of updating its Climate Adaptation Strategy for the first time since 2021.
-A related state program is the "Integrated Climate Adaptation and Resiliency Program" or ICARP housed at the former Governor's Office of Planning and Research which shapes "California's response to climate impacts, prioritizing equitable approaches that integrate mitigation and adaptation."38 Progress updates on all the Strategy's metrics can be found here.
+1. California Climate Adaptation Strategy: This comprehensive plan outlines the state's approach to building resilience against climate change impacts.
+It covers various sectors and emphasizes the importance of equity, nature-based solutions, and regional collaboration.
+The State is in the midst of updating its Climate

-37 See: https://climateresilience.ca.gov/
+See: https://climateresilience.ca.gov/